Hendrix-CS/math215/index.md

 ## Laptop Policy

-Please **bring laptops to class**.
-Much of our in-class time will be spent working through exercises and labs to increase your understanding of statistics.
+Since the majority of our class sessions will be spent “doing statistics,” you will need to **bring your laptop to every session**.
+We will be working with our online courseware and software all the time.
+If you do not have access to a laptop, let me know and we will facilitate one.
+If you lack proficiency with computers, please let me know and I will work with you.
 <hr>

 # <a name="inclasscode">Code</a>

-Each week there will be assigned readings from the textbook.
-It is expected that you will have **read through the material before our Tuesday class times** and worked through the in-text exercises to check your understanding along the way.

-For our statistical software, we will be using R for this course, but we will not following the R instructions in the textbook.
-Instead we will use the `tidyverse` version of R, which is specifically designed for easy analysis and plotting.

 When you encounter a section of the text that uses R, **follow the instructions on the Kaggle documents below**.
 These documents will be great resources for working through the labs.
 It is critical that you not just read the documents, but **run the code and modify it** to test your understanding.